 In the past, guests expected a restaurant on-site when they arrived at their business travel destination.
-Now, business travelers work too much to have time for that.
-In fact, business travelers work for more than 240 hours per year than the average American worker.
-39% of business travelers work more hours when they travel than they do when they’re at the office (Source is still Leonardo).
+Business travelers work too much to have time for that.
+Business travelers work for more than 240 hours per year than the average American worker.
+39% of business travelers work more hours when they travel than when they’re at the office.

-While 4-star dining is lovely (if you have it), business travelers may be content with grab-and-go options.
-Include healthy choices in your easy-access bistro and travelers looking to avoid the battle of the bulge commonly fought by road warriors will thank you.
+While 4-star dining is lovely, business travelers may be content with grab-and-go options.
+Include healthy choices in your easy-access bistro, and travelers looking to avoid the battle of the bulge commonly fought by road warriors will thank you.

-You may not think of this on a regular basis, but business travelers will notice if you force them to go find basic business equipment.
+You may not think of this regularly, but business travelers will notice if you force them to find basic business equipment.
 And losing them to go back to a chain hotel will be a major bummer if all you needed to save that relationship was a scanner.

-Some more items important for meeting business travelers wants and needs include:
+Some more items important for meeting business travelers include: